bridgecrewio/checkov/docs/2.Basics/Suppressing and Skipping Policies.md

 You can also combine the `--check` and `--skip-check` flags when using severities to get a very granular policy set for the run.

+In order to filter by severity, you must run with the platform integration via API key.

 ## Examples

 Allow only the two specified checks to run: